 When you hear the word Manchester, the first thing that probably springs to mind is football.
-While the red devils are no doubt one of the city’s most recognisable features, Manchester is much more to offer its residents than just football.
+While the red devils are no doubt one of the city’s most recognisable features, Manchester has much more to offer its residents than just football.
 The city is home to some of the top universities in the UK.
-If you’re moving to the city for you’re education, congratulations!
-To make your transition as smooth as possible, we want to help you out with a full breakdown of the cost of living in Manchester.
+If you’re moving to the city for your education, congratulations!
+To make your transition as smooth as possible, we want to help you out with a full breakdown of the cost of living in Manchester for students.

 Located in the north of England, Manchester is a big metropolitan city with a population of over 500,000.
 The city is known for having a rich cultural history known for the success it saw during the Industrial revolution.
 Since then, the city has become a hotspot for students, home to some great universities like the University of Manchester, Manchester Metropolitan University and the University of Salford.

 Calling all adventurous international students!
 Manchester beckons with its affordable living costs, giving you the perfect opportunity to plan your expenses and conquer this vibrant city.
 Compared to its UK counterparts, living in Manchester as a student offers an enticing blend of affordability and quality living.
 To comfortably navigate this student-friendly haven, it is recommended that you set your monthly budget between £1,456 and £1,644.
 From accommodation to daily essentials, expect to allocate funds wisely.
 Embrace the social scene without worrying about your wallet – a refreshing pint in a local pub can be savored for a mere £3-£4.
 Transportation won't drain your budget either, with a monthly bus pass ranging from £40 to £60.
 So, embrace the adventure and embark on living in Manchester as a student odyssey with confidence, knowing you can thrive within a reasonable budget.
 Wondering where this budget will take you?
 Let's dive into the expenses you'll encounter on your thrilling Manchester journey.

 Common Expense and How to Save On Them